ken0361/Group_Project/Portfolio/System Design.md

 ### Web application:

-The web application is mainly designed for students who want to query the information of books in the certain library and make the reservation instantly.
+The responsive web application is mainly designed for students who want to query the information of books in the certain library and make the reservation instantly.
 Also, the user could receive the notification from the librarian (M5stack) directly when the book return to the library immediately.

 <img src="./images/web1.jpg" width = "400" height = "300" align=center />